Amit-unchartered/E-MART_App/README.md

-# Containerizing a Microservice E-Commerce Application with Multiple Microservices
+# Containerizing a Microservice E-Commerce Application with Multiple Microservices Locally

 ## App Description
 The e-commerce application is divided into four distinct services: